The international TV industry is in the midst of a major transformation, with huge opportunities for those who are

 Every investment in local, exclusive content – including the rights for live sports events – strengthens both RTL Group’s linear TV channels and streaming services.
 For example, in January 2020, Mediengruppe RTL Deutschland won the full and exclusive rights to broadcast and stream the Uefa Europa League and the newly established Uefa Conference League, starting with the 2021/22 season, for a period of three years.
 This deal strengthens two of Mediengruppe RTL Deutschland’s linear channels – RTL Television and Nitro – and will play an important part in attracting new paying subscribers for TV Now.
 RTL Nederland has acquired the rights to broadcast certain matches of the Uefa Champions League, also starting with the 2021/22 season, for a period of three years.
 RTL Belgium has broadcast live matches of the Uefa Champions League since 2000 and recently signed a new agreement for three more seasons, starting in autumn 2021.

 In 2019, RTL Group launched a new creative unit – Format Creation Group (FC Group) – which develops non-scripted formats exclusively for RTL broadcasters and their streaming services.
 FC Group is jointly financed by RTL Group’s major broadcasters.
 The new unit aims to fulfil the growing demand for exclusive content by developing innovative formats and intellectual property, fully owned and controlled by RTL Group.
 FC Group currently focuses on the development of entertainment formats, reality and game shows, working closely with RTL broadcasters to reflect the needs of their local markets.

 RTL Group’s management continuously reviews the Group’s portfolio of assets.
 In the last three years, RTL Group sold several non-core assets such as the football club Girondins de Bordeaux and the website MonAlbumPhoto in France, the home entertainment and theatrical distribution company Universum Film in Germany, and the Vancouver-based digital video network BroadbandTV (BBTV).
 In February 2021, RTL Group signed a definitive agreement for the sale of SpotX to US ad-tech company Magnite.
-The transaction is subject to regulatory approvals and is expected to close in Q2/2021.
+The transaction closed on 30 April 2021.